Everything You Need to Know About the Trevi Fountain in Rome: History, Legends & Tips

 Other popular activities in Rome

 No trip to Rome would be complete without a visit to the most beautiful fountain in the world, the Trevi Fountain.
-Both for its allegorical beauty and its historical importance, it is worth spending some time contemplating it.
+Both for its allegorical beauty and its historical significance, it is well worth spending some time admiring it.

-As one of the most visited places in Rome and probably one of the attractions where it is easier to have a bad experience, I have written this guide with everything you need to know before visiting the famous Trevi Fountain: its history, its artistic explanation and most importantly, a series of tips to enjoy it to the fullest.
+As it is one of the most visited places in Rome and probably one of the attractions where it is easiest for the experience to be less than ideal, I have written this guide with everything you need to know before visiting the famous Trevi Fountain: its history, its artistic significance and, most importantly, a series of tips to help you enjoy it to the fullest.

-When and how to visit the Trevi Fountain: tips & tricks
+When and how to visit the Trevi Fountain: tips and advice

 The Trevi Fountain| ©Michele Bitetto